Master (2022 film)

-Master is a 2022 American psychological horror thriller film written and directed by Mariama Diallo in her directorial debut.
+Master is a 2022 American psychological black horror thriller film written and directed by Mariama Diallo in her directorial debut.
 The film stars Regina Hall, Zoe Renee, and Amber Gray.

 Master had its world premiere at the Sundance Film Festival on January 21, 2022, and was released in the United States via Prime Video on March 18, 2022.

 Plot

-Gail Bishop becomes the newly-appointed and first Black master of Ancaster, an elite university in New England.
-The students at the school believe it is cursed by the ghost of Margaret Millett, who was accused of witchcraft and hanged nearby.
-Jasmine Moore moves in as a freshman, and is assigned to room 302 along with her white roommate Amelia.
+Gail Bishop becomes the newly appointed and first Black master of Ancaster, an elite university in New England.
+The school is rumored to be cursed by the ghost of Margaret Millett, who was accused of witchcraft and hanged nearby.
+African American student Jasmine Moore moves in as a freshman and is assigned to room 302 along with her white roommate, Amelia.
 Their room was once occupied in 1965 by Louisa Weeks, Ancaster's first Black undergraduate, who committed suicide by hanging in her dorm.

-Jasmine initially makes friends with Amelia's rich white friends, although they ask her to clean up spilled drinks and don't pay her back for a pizza she orders.
+Jasmine initially makes friends with Amelia's clique of wealthy, white students, although they ask her to clean up spilled drinks and don't pay her back for a pizza she orders.
+She also experiences various microagressions from staff and students.
 At a party, Amelia's crush kisses Jasmine and Amelia sees them.
 Amelia whispers to Jasmine that she hates her despite the roommates telling Gail everything is fine between them.
 Gail's new residence develops a maggot infestation.

-Jasmine starts having nightmares and begins to believe that her English professor Liv Beckman is purposely giving her bad grades.
-She files a dispute, which impacts Liv's application for tenure.
-Jasmine is attacked by a presence in a black cloak that plants a noose on her door, burns a cross, and causes her to fall out of a window.
-Amelia eventually drops out.
-Jasmine tells Gail about the presence, which Gail believes is a racist student.
-Jasmine is found a few days later dead in her room, hanged.